Afshin-A/Obsidian/CS/Databases/MongoDB/MongoDB.md

 ```
 db.collection_name.createIndex({field1: 1, field2: -1, field3: 1})
 ```
-Only queries that contnain or sort by the the prefix in the index can use the index.
+Only queries that contain or sort by the the prefix in the index can use the index.
 By prefix, I mean the first argument in the `.createIndex()` method.

 Argument positions matter.
 Place fields tested for equality first.
 Less processing time as fewer documents are returned